vhadzhiveysal/COMP2001-CW2/README.md

 This micro-service is built using the following technologies:

 Python: The primary programming language for building the micro-service.

 Flask: A lightweight web framework for building the REST API.

 SQL Server: The database used to store trail data.

 PyODBC: A Python library for connecting to SQL Server databases.

+Postman: API platform software

+Open app.py using Python, copy the url in cmd to postman.
+Then in app.py, add the parameters for each function listed and match the api method as well to run each command.